eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

                   |
 ### arrivalLane

-Determines the lane on which the vehicle should end it's route
+Determines the lane on which the vehicle should end its route

-- "`current`": the vehicle will not change it's lane when nearing arrival.
+- "`current`": the vehicle will not change its lane when nearing arrival.
 It will use whatever lane is more convenient to reach its arrival position. *(default behavior)*
-- `≥0`: the vehicle changes lanes to end it's route on the specified lane
+- `≥0`: the vehicle changes lanes to end its route on the specified lane
-- "`random`": the vehicle will chose a random permitted lane on it's arrival edge and if necessary change it's lane to end there.
+- "`random`": the vehicle will chose a random permitted lane on its arrival edge and if necessary change its lane to end there.
 - "`first`": the vehicle will arrive on the rightmost permitted lane.